 - Now, add fried prawn to the spices mix well and cover the pan with a lid.
 Cook it for around 15 minutes, stirring occasionally after every 3-4 minutes in low heat then cover the pan again till the prawn is slightly cooked and oil leaves sides.

 - Now add the garam masala powder and coconut milk and cook for another 2 minutes.
-Add sugar to as per your taste.
+Add sugar to your taste.
 Adjust water if you want a thick or thin gravy and cook it till the gravy starts boiling.

 - Spread fresh cream over the recipe.
 Mix well and switch off the flame.